dennisXZX/web-developer-notes/Git.md

 #### git branch

+`git branch newBranchName` to create a new branch.

 `git branch -a` to see both local and remote branches.

-`git branch -b newBranchName` to create a new branch based on the current branch and checkout to it.

 `git branch -d branchName` to delete a branch.